-Personal counseling works with students to help them successfully meet their academic and personal goals.
-Personal counseling is available to currently enrolled students and is provided by a licensed mental health counselor.
+Personal Counseling provides support to students by helping them achieve their personal and academic goals.
+This service is available to currently-enrolled students and is provided by a licensed mental health counselor.
+Personal Counseling is available to currently enrolled students, and is provided by a licensed mental health counselor.
 Each student is unique in what they choose to discuss.
-Some of the areas most frequently addressed are: adjustment to college life, relationship issues, inability to concentrate on academic work and depression or anxiety.
+Areas most frequently discussed are: adjustment to college, academic issues, relationships, stress, depression or anxiety.
 Meetings are confidential.
+Hours are 8:00 AM - 4:00 PM.

-Personal counseling helps students get back on track and focus more on their studies.
-Generally, personal counseling is short-term and focused.
-However, if a student requires more assistance, referrals to community agencies and other resources will be provided.
-The counseling staff, located in the Student Development Center, offers seminars on issues such as conflict resolution, self-advocacy and communication skills.
-The staff also holds psycho-educational FORUMS on relevant topics, has materials on personal growth, and relevant links on website.
-For further information, call 413-236-1605.
+Personal Counseling helps students get back on track and focus on their academics.
+Generally, Personal Counseling is short-term and focused; however, if students need more assistance, referrals to community resources are provided.
+The counseling staff also offers seminars on pertinent mental health issues, self-advocacy and communication skills.
+Additional resources are available on the Personal Counseling webpage at www.berkshirecc.edu/personalcounseling.
+For more information, call 413-236-1609.